* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Add a fun Mexican twist to your bulgogi dish by making these stuffed peppers

-The spices provide you with a tasty contrast to your bulgogi’s sweet and savory flavors.
+Pairing it with bulgogi is unconventional, but it works when you think about the flavor combinations.
+The spices provide you with a tasty contrast to your bulgogi’s sweet and savory notes.

 Plus, these black bean stuffed peppers have everything you need for a complete meal.